gigibytes/aoc-23/README.md

 my solutions for Advent of Code 2023.

 goal: finish all the puzzles. (not restricting myself to one language or a different language each day, though that sounds fun.)

+TODO redo a few in python at some point.